 Career Growth in Special Education

-The U.S. Bureau of Labor Statistics reports Special Education job growth will reach 6% overall by 2024.1 Better screening and identification of various disabilities in children are expected to increase the demand for special education services.
-In addition, children with disabilities are being identified earlier and enrolled into special education programs, increasing the need for special education preschool teachers with job growth expected to reach 9% by 2024.1 As technology and teaching methods improve, there will be a higher demand for skilled educators who possess a mastery of special needs teaching and a deep understanding of proven and emerging assistive learning technologies.
+Better screening and identification of various disabilities in children are expected to increase the demand for special education services over the next decade.
+Children with disabilities are being identified earlier and enrolled into special education programs, increasing the need for special education preschool teachers with job growth expected to reach 9% by 2030, according to the Bureau of Labor Statistics.1 As technology and teaching methods improve, there will be a higher demand for skilled educators who possess a mastery of special needs teaching and a deep understanding of proven and emerging assistive learning technologies.

 Upon completion of the degree, you will be a prime candidate for a range of high-paying and in-demand positions within the special needs sector and in the general field of education.